 Similar to CLI sessions for the Unix-based devices, you can authenticate to remote Windows devices from OpManager using the Remote Desktop Connection tool and perform the allowed operations on the device.

-Yet another option to check if a device is reachable- a quick way to know if a device, your web-server for instance, and is responding to a http/https request.
+The 'Browse' is yet another option to check if a device is reachable.
+The feature also provides a quick way to know if a device, your web-server for instance is responding to a http/https request.
 The new generation network devices come with a built-in GUI to telnet to the devices.
 You can connect to the GUI using the 'http/https' access.